 - Logging consent and the accompanying circumstances – date, time, IP address, etc. Then you can also log consent withdrawal, and the history of the consent of the data subject will be visible in one place and you will be able to prove to regulators when you had and when you didn’t have consent for processing.

 Some of those scenarios can be handled by regular database entries, but having them securely logged in a tamper-evident way (e.g. with LogSentinel) gives further guarantees and no regulator can claim that you back-dated or modified a record.

 Having proper GDPR-related logging requires some architectural decisions.
 Often companies opt to have a centralized personal data store that is accessed through a limited API, thus acting as a gate-keeper.
 That way every invocation of the datastore API would constitute an audit trail event.

-LogSentinel, a secure audit trail software, offers both the generic logging functionality needed for tracking access and modifications, as well as GDPR-specific logging endpoints for data subject rights and consent.
+LogSentinel, a SIEM and a secure audit trail software, offers both the generic logging functionality needed for tracking access and modifications, as well as GDPR-specific logging endpoints for data subject rights and consent.
 We figured that for even better visibility on data processing you can connect your audit logs to particular processing activities as per the Article 30 register.
 That way each log entry will be related to a processing activity and management can drill down into sequences of personal data events in order to better understand and analyze data access patterns.

 We believe that GDPR compliance is not simply a list of boxes to tick – it’s a mindset that includes constant improvement of data processing visibility.
 Knowing what happens with your data, and being able to prove this is the only thing that happened to it, is not simply compliant – it’s a competitive advantage.